stephen murdoch

 Step 3: Tell Rails to use Tigris in production

-Update the ActiveStorage service in config/environments/production.rb to the following:
+Update the ActiveStorage service in config/environments/production.rb

 config.active_storage.service = :tigris